zchee/golang-wiki/Resolving-Problems-From-Modified-Module-Path.md

 Exit code 1
 ```

-`golang.org/x/lint` is a module whose git repository and module name used to be `github.com/golang/lint` because migrating to the git repo `golang.org/x/lint` and renaming its module name to `golang.org/x/lint`.
+`golang.org/x/lint` is a module whose git repository and module name used to be `github.com/golang/lint` before migrating to the git repo `golang.org/x/lint` and renaming its module name to `golang.org/x/lint`.
 The Go tool currently stumbles trying to understand the old module name at the new git repository: [golang/go#30831](https://github.com/golang/go/issues/30831).

 This was surfaced to `my-go-project` because `my-go-project` or one of its transitive dependencies has a route in the module graph to the old `github.com/golang/lint` module name.